 The subject of the preacher’s Sunday sermon was “Forgive Your Enemies”.

-After a lengthy presentation, he asked the congregation how many were willing to forgive their enemies.
+After a lengthy presentation, he asked the congregation how many of them were willing to forgive their enemies.

 About half of the congregation held up their hands.